 Best for Trucks: Birdrock Home Snow MOOver 55" Extendable Foam Snow Brush and Ice Scraper

 Trucks pose a major problem because they’re so high off the ground.
 It’s difficult to reach the top with a regular scraper, and many extendable options tend to be flimsy when fully extended.
-Enter the Snow MOOver 55" Extendable Snow Brush.
-The majority of users give it five stars, saying that it works well even when extended.
-It features a rotating head to make sure you get the optimal angle in hard to reach places, and it has a removable ice scraper and jaws for thick ice.
-Because it extends to 55”, you’ll have absolutely no issues handling every single surface of your truck or large car.
-Despite its size, it's surprisingly lightweight and easy to hold for extended periods of time.Continue to 5 of 7 below.
+Enter the Snow MOOver and Ice Scraper.
+It features a rotating head to ensure you get the optimal angle in hard-to-reach places, and it has a removable ice scraper and jaws for thick ice.
+Because it extends to 55 inches, you should have no issues handling every single surface of your truck or large car.
+Despite its size, it's surprisingly lightweight and easy to hold for extended periods.

-Best with Brush: AmazonBasics Snow Brush & Ice Scraper
+Best with Brush: AmazonBasics Car Snow Brush and Ice Scraper

-Best Compact: Hopkins Subzero 16621 Ice Crusher Ice Scraper
+Best Compact: Subzero 16621 Ice Crusher Ice Scraper

-This compact ice scraper is one of the best-reviewed on Amazon—and for good reason.
-The Hopkins Subzero 1662 Ice Scraper is incredibly durable, can break up even the thickest ice, and the foam handle makes it comfortable to use.
-If you’re questioning whether a compact scraper will actually be functional, this one features an extra wide 4.5” blade to cover more surface, and according to online reviewers, it “eats through ice like a hot knife through butter."
-At just 11”, it’s small enough to store in your glove box, so it’s accessible whenever you may need it.
+The compact Hopkins Subzero 1662 Ice Scraper is incredibly durable, can break up even the thickest ice, and the foam handle makes it comfortable to use.
+If you’re questioning whether a compact scraper is actually functional, this one features an extra-wide 4.5-inch blade to cover more surface, and it “eats through ice like a hot knife through butter," according to one reviewer.
+At just 11 inches, it’s small enough to store in your glove box, so it’s accessible whenever you may need it.
 But the best part?
-It’ll cost you less than $10.
+The affordable price tag.

 Best for Driveway: Bully Tools 92200 Heavy Duty Sidewalk and Ice Scraper